Australia is the driest inhabited continent on Earth.

 That’s why 1 Degree looks at how we can reduce our water footprint as well as carbon and waste.

 At many of our facilities, water capture and recycling is already underway.
 We have flow restrictions on taps, dual flush cisterns and are reducing the use of water cooling towers.
-At our head office in Sydney, we’ve had a 25% reduction in water usage over the past four years.
+At our head office in Sydney, we’ve had a 25% reduction in water usage over the past five years.

 It’s a good start, but developing a strategy for more efficient use of water right across our business is a priority.